abrarsheikhsony/SFDC-artificial-intelligence/README.md

 ## Artificial Intelligence in Salesforce
 <ul>

-<li><a href="https://trailhead.salesforce.com/content/learn/modules/technologies-and-trends-of-the-fourth-industrial-revolution" target="_blank" alt="Technologies and Trends of the Fourth Industrial Revolution">Technologies and Trends of the Fourth Industrial Revolution</a></li>
+<li><a href="https://trailhead.salesforce.com/content/learn/trails/learn-about-the-fourth-industrial-revolution" target="_blank" alt="Learn About the Fourth Industrial Revolution">Learn About the Fourth Industrial Revolution</a></li>

 <li><a href="https://trailhead.salesforce.com/content/learn/modules/impacts-of-the-fourth-industrial-revolution" target="_blank" alt="Impacts of the Fourth Industrial Revolution">Impacts of the Fourth Industrial Revolution</a></li>